tencent cloud

 For more information on alarms, see Creating Alarm Policy.

-Creating trigger condition template
+Creating a trigger condition template

-1. Log in to the CM console.
+1. Log in to the TCOP console.

 2. On the left sidebar, click Trigger Condition Template to enter the Template list page.